acollins-hed/atINFLATE-3.0/README.md

 `bin/atinflate_3 --help`

-and something like a "man" file will echo to the screen.
+and something like a "man" page will echo to the screen.

 ## Example of Use
 An example of a simulation you might want to run is